1014156094/vue-audio-player/README-en.md

 - <a href="https://github.com/1014156094/vue-audio-player/issues/21">Background playback control is not supported?</a>

+## Browser compatibility

+- Internet Explorer：not support
+- Firefox：`53` and above
+- Chrome：`51` and above

 ## Last
 Any problem found in the process of use can be raised `Issue`, also very welcome to mention `PR`.